An imposing peak that towers over the city, taking a day trip from Lucerne to Mount Pilatus is a can’t-miss adventure in Switzerland!

 Pilatus Kulm Hotel & Restaurant

-The hotel Pilatus-Kulm at the top of Mount Pilatus that you can stay at, but will definitely cost you.
-I can only imagine how incredible it would be to wake up on Pilatus for the sunrise views.
+The Hotel Pilatus-Kulm is located at the top of Mount Pilatus.
+Staying there will definitely cost you, but I can only imagine how incredible it would be to wake up on Pilatus for the sunrise views.

 There is also a restaurant at the top, but the food is pricey.
 We recommend packing a lunch for a picnic with a view from Tomilshorn instead.